 What is Church?

-The church is a building or a place where uh got is been worshipped by people, it is a building of Christian public worship.
-Search is also referred to as a religious organisation or congregation or a community meeting at a particular place or location.
+The church is a building, or people worship a place where uh got; it is a building of Christian public worship.
+Search is also a religious organization, congregation, or community meeting at a particular place or location.

-Many of the churches are formally organised and are set up under the governance and law.
-The church is also referred to as a Christian religious community as a whole body or a community.
+Many churches are formally organized and set up under governance and law.
+The church is also called a Christian religious community as a whole body or a community.

-The actual foundation of the Church was led by Jesus Christ, he gave the concept of the Church being a Christian religious body, thus the Church is also referred to as the body of Christ.
+Jesus Christ led the actual foundation of the Church; he gave the concept of the Church being a Christian religious body.
+Thus, the Church is also referred to as the body of Christ.

-Other than serving as a place of worship for Christians, the Church has also served as a body for many guilds for their meetings, the church also served as a banquet, and sometimes even a storehouse for storage of grains.
+Other than serving as a place of worship for Christians, the Church has also served as a body for many guilds for their meetings; the church also served as a banquet and sometimes even a storehouse for storing grains.

-Churches have made in many shapes the architecture always varied, some churches are in a cross-shaped with a dome, some of them are in circle shape, and so on.
+Churches have been made in many shapes.
+The architecture always varied; some churches are cross-shaped with a dome, some are in a circle shape, and so on.
 Every shape has its meaning which is demonstrated by the religious authority.

-nurture and edify and reach out to a suffering world with the message of Gospel As well as practical compassion and Mercy exemplified in Christ.
+nurture and edify and reach out to a suffering world with the Gospel’s message and practical compassion and Mercy exemplified in Christ.

-There are many images of church as mentioned in the Bible, like; The church as the body of Christ, the bride of Christ, and The people of God.
+Many images of the church are mentioned in the Bible, like; The church as the body of Christ, the bride of Christ, and The people of God.
 In all of them, the head of the Church is Christ.

 What is the Cathedral?

-Cathedral Church which has a seat for bishop in bureaucratic terms.
+Cathedral Church has a seat for a bishop in bureaucratic terms.
 Cathedral is only one in one City as the bishop is Responsible for an area bureaucratically.

-Cathedral can be classified as a church which has administration duties as well.
+The cathedral can also be classified as a church with administration duties.

-The misunderstanding is created that Cathedral is a larger space as compared to church but the reality is that the Cathedral has the administration part as well which a church does not have, this is what makes the difference between Cathedral and church.
+The misunderstanding is created that Cathedral is a larger space than a church, but the reality is that the Cathedral has the administration part as well, which a church does not have; this is what makes the difference between Cathedral and a church.

-In Britain settlement a region which has the cathedral was known as a city, This system started when King Henry VII was in power and when he found dioceses in some towns and gave them the status of the city.
+In Britain’s settlement, a region with the cathedral was known as a city; this system started when King Henry VII was in power and when he founded dioceses in some towns and gave them city status.

-Buildings of Cathedral can be small or large, it does not necessarily have a large area, the Episcopalian churches that changed to presbyterian still retain names of cathedrals instead of churches, even though they do not have a bishop.
+Buildings of the Cathedral can be small or large; it does not necessarily have a large area; the Episcopalian churches that changed to Presbyterian still retain the names of cathedrals instead of churches, even though they do not have a bishop.

-Cathedral churches are of different degrees of dignities.
-Where there are Cathedral churches of simple diocesan bishops, of archbishop or metropolitans of primates, patriarchs, and in the Roman Catholic church of the Pope.
+Cathedral churches are of different degrees of dignity where there are Cathedral churches of simple diocesan bishops, archbishops, or metropolitans of primates, patriarchs, and in the Roman Catholic church of the Pope.

-In Roman Catholic Church Canon law plays an important role and according to it, there is no architectural specification for the Cathedral.
-The only chemical requirement is that the Cathedral should be consecrated and adequately endowed.
+In the Roman Catholic Church, Canon law plays an important role; according to it, there is no architectural specification for the Cathedral.
+The only chemical requirement is that the Cathedral be consecrated and adequately endowed.

-The Pope has the right to designate the cathedral, and with choices made by the Bishop is approved by Pope only.
-The bishop should perform all the ordination in the cathedral and should be present in his Cathedral on all the holy occasions of Christianity.
+The Pope has the right to designate the cathedral, and choices made by the Bishop are approved by Pope only.
+The bishop should perform all the ordination in the cathedral and be present in his Cathedral on all the holy occasions of Christianity.

 Main Differences Between Church and Cathedral

-- The Church is more a religious body whereas the Cathedral plays an important role in the administration as well.
+- The Church is more of a religious body, whereas the Cathedral also plays an important role in the administration.

-- Churches can be found in small or large cities but cathedrals are generally found in larger cities.
+- Churches can be found in small or large cities, but cathedrals are found in larger cities.

 - Churches have pastors or priests on the other hand Cathedral have bishops and Pope as the authority.